zfi2/memnop/README.md

 Handles varying instruction lengths when applying NOPs Provides options for elevated privileges to ensure access

 Note: This tool is for educational and research purposes.
-Users should ensure they have necessary permissions before modifying memory in any process.

 ## License